instructure/canvas-lms/doc/api/oauth.md

 OAuth2 is a protocol designed to let third-party applications authenticate to perform actions as a user, without getting the user's password.
 Canvas uses OAuth2 for authentication and authorization of the Canvas API.
-HTTP Basic Auth is deprecated and will be removed.

 Authenticating a Request
 ------------------------

 Once you have an OAuth access token, you can use it to make API requests.
 If possible, using the HTTP Authorization header is recommended.
-Sending the access token in the query string or POST parameters is also supported.

 OAuth2 Token sent in header:

     curl -H "Authorization: Bearer <ACCESS-TOKEN>" https://canvas.instructure.com/api/v1/courses

+Sending the access token in the query string or POST parameters is also supported, but discouraged as it increases the chances of the token being logged or leaked in transit.

 OAuth2 Token sent in query string: